edenlabllc/aws.provisioner.infra/marketplace/terraform/README.md

     size: 2Gi
 ```

-Defining the environment name:
+Get the current environment name:
 ```shell
 git branch
 ```

-Apply change:
+Apply the changes:
 ```shell
 ../scripts/project-setup.sh
 ```

-#### Setup Kodjin Mini for private network
+#### Setup Kodjin Mini for private networks

-By default this configuration example provide only public network and promote public `Kodjin` API.
+By default, this configuration example provides only public networks and promotes the `Kodjin` API.
-But you can change this trough variable `instance_with_private_network`.
+However, you can change this via the `instance_with_private_network` variable:
 ```terraform
 variable "instance_with_private_network" {
   default     = false